tatygrassini/landio-html/README.md

 # Landio HTML

-Landio is a responsive HTML template, built on top of [Bootstrap 4](http://v4-alpha.getbootstrap.com/) and based on the amazing [Landio Sketch design](http://tympanus.net/codrops/2015/09/16/freebie-land-io-ui-kit-landing-page-design-sketch/) by [Peter Finlan](http://peterfinlan.com/) and published by [Codrops](http://tympanus.net/codrops/).
+Landio is a responsive HTML template, built on top of [Bootstrap 4](http://v4-alpha.getbootstrap.com/) and based on the amazing [Landio Sketch design](http://tympanus.net/codrops/2015/09/16/freebie-land-io-ui-kit-landing-page-design-sketch/) by [Peter Finlan](http://peterfinlan.com/), published by [Codrops](http://tympanus.net/codrops/).

 ### Demos